SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Face_detection.md

 ### Capture Video Frames
 we have defined all the required methods for our application development in detector.hpp and detector.cpp.
 Now we will start developing our face detection application.
-First, we need to capture video frames using OpenCV APIs
+First step is to capture video frames using OpenCV APIs

 - Replace **#TODO: Face Detection 2** with the following lines of code